 There are 2 recipes one for the cookies and one for the icing before to print both.

 - ⅓ cup granulated sugar (or ⅔ cup powdered sugar)

-- ½ an egg, mix an egg in a dish, then measure out 1 tablespoon egg and add that to the butter and sugar mixture.
+- ½ an egg, mix an egg in a dish, then measure out 1 and a ½ tablespoons egg mixture and add that to the butter and sugar mixture.

 - 1 teaspoon vanilla

 - 1-1/4 cup flour